Certified Occupational Safety Specialist Program (COSS)

 - Develop, implement, and maintain company safety plans and manuals.

-Upon successful completion of the Certified Occupational Safety Specialist Program course, participants receive COSS certification, the OSHA 10-hour Outreach card and four continuing education credits that can go toward establishing or maintaining other certifications.
+Upon successful completion of the Certified Occupational Safety Specialist Program course, participants receive COSS certification and four continuing education credits that can go toward establishing or maintaining other certifications.

 Find out how to become a member: Membership Information